DOI-USGS/ISIS3/Public-Release-Process.md

 * Use the command ```anaconda upload -u <conda-cloud-username> <path-to-the-.tar.bz2-file>``` to upload the conda build to your personal anaconda channel.

-* Follow the standard [installation instructions](https://github.com/USGS-Astrogeology/ISIS3#isis3-installation-with-conda) to install this package locally for testing, but at the installation step, instead of running `conda install -c usgs-astrogeology isis`, run `conda install -c <conda-cloud-username> isis`
+* Follow the standard [installation instructions](https://github.com/USGS-Astrogeology/ISIS3#isis3-installation-with-conda) to install this package locally for testing, but at the installation step, instead of running `conda install -c usgs-astrogeology isis`, run `conda install -c usgs-astrogeology -c <conda-cloud-username> isis`

 * Run an ISIS application, like `spiceinit -h` and insure that it runs without error.
 This is testing whether the conda environment set up during the install is complete enough to run ISIS.